MrKilljoy137xxx/OfficeAttendance-Tracker/README.md

 ## User Personas & Empathy Maps

-**User personas** are detailed, fictional representations of the target users of my application.
-They will assist me in comprehending the demands, behaviours, objectives, and pain points of my users in order to guarantee that my application is tailored to their specific requirements.
-They are crucial because they will assist me in designing with empathy, concentrating on the actual requirements of the user rather than making assumptions.
-I will be able to create an intuitive user experience by customising the interface and interactions to specific user categories, which will assist me in prioritising features and enhancing the UX.
+**User personas** are fictional representations of target users that aid in the comprehension of their demands, behaviours, objectives, and sore points.
+They are essential for the purpose of designing with empathy and concentrating on the actual requirements of the user.
+Features can be prioritised and UX can be improved by tailoring interfaces and interactions to specific user categories.
+Utilising user personas, two distinct user categories were examined: a SCS user and a typical DfE colleague, with the objective of identifying their accessibility requirements and pain points.

-Two distinct categories of users have been considered through the use of user personas: one who is a SCS and another who is a typical DfE colleague.
-The user personas have been used to identify the specific accessibility requirements and pain points of both colleagues.

 ![User Personas SCS](assets/SCS.png)